 Leveraging My Superpower For My Genius Work

-Knowing what my superpower is, while eye-openeing, doesn’t do much for me all on its own.
+Figuring out my superpower was eye-openeing but it doesn’t do much for me on its own.
 It’s not until I combine my superpower and my passion (work that I love) that I discover my genius work — the work you get lost in, excel at, and find fulfillment in.